chernolabs/forensIT/README.md

 ## Working with Elston-Stewart
 Despite fonrensIT main functionalities work with fbnet, using the advantages of the Bayesian Network approach, it is also possible to work with Elston-Stewart algorithm.
-To this end, forensIT make use of the propr R packaga, part of pedsuite.
+To this end, forensIT make use of the propr R package, part of pedsuite.
 In the following examples we show how to produce similar results obtained previously with the conditional probability table that comes from Elston-Stewart approach:

 KL (dits units) per marker could be obtained with the following commands:
 ``` r